 He then makes final cuts trimming away.

 And slices it off at the end!
 You can now see below on the right a definitive marker for cutting apart the hind legs, which is handy.

 What you’re left with is one long, gorgeous albeit hard to handle strip of backstrap.

 To make this more manageable, I cut it into three even chunks.
 I do the same with the other backstrap, and wrap two to a package.
 One of these chunks is a dinner for our family so I usually cook two and make leftover cooked one into some sort of lunch.
 See the fine grain on this meat?
 Ridiculous I tell you.
 Makes me want to go cook up a backstrap right now!

-The last part I’m going to show you before keeping you hanging until next time, is cutting out the tenderloins.
+The last part of butchering deer that I’m going to show you before keeping you hanging until next time, is cutting out the tenderloins.
 It’s never pretty to do so, and these tender morsels could be easily overlooked, but we find cutting them out, wrapping and then trimming up before cooking is the best way to not waste any.
 Same as on the backstraps, but this time on the inside, he cuts along the spine.